Motor Vehicle Collisions Caused By Teen Drivers

 Younger drivers have a duty to exercise resonable care and to avoid causing motor vehicle accidents.
 In Washington State teenage drivers are held to the same standards as an adult.

 It is estimated that on average, for every driver age 15 to 17 killed in a crash, there are nearly two other people who are killed in the accident Teen drivers are three times more likely to be involved in a fatal car accident than any other age group.
 Car accidents remain the number one cause of death of people 16 to 20 years old.

-Legal Rights of Victims of Teen Driver-Caused Accidents
+Legal Rights of Victims of Young Driver Accidents

 Because of the unique liability and insurance (typically a parent is the insurance policy holder) issues related to car accidents caused by teenagers, victims of the following types of incidents would be well advised to discuss their legal options with an attorney to make sure that they are fairly compensated for injuries, harms and losses.